WPWR-TV: CW affiliation (2016–2019)

-Return to "My50" (2019–present)
+Return to "My50" (2019–2024)

 On April 18, 2019, Weigel Broadcasting signed an agreement through which WCIU-TV would take over as The CW's Chicago-area affiliate.
 The station's last CW program carried was on August 31, which was Did I Mention Invention? from the network's One Magnificent Morning E/I block.
 With The CW's move, the MyNetworkTV programming returned to prime time on WPWR's weeknight schedule, airing from 8 to 10 p.m., sandwiched between episodes of Chicago P.D. (carrying four episodes of the series from the programming service and syndication on Tuesday evenings); the loss of the CW affiliation led the station to return to the "My50 Chicago" branding on September 1, 2019.

+Fox Chicago Plus (2024–present)

+The station dropped the "My50" moniker again and was quietly rebranded as "Fox Chicago Plus" with the start of the new television season on September 23, 2024, bringing it in pattern with other Fox-owned MyNetworkTV stations that have chosen to brand with a 'plus' suffix as a complement to their Fox sister stations, with the programming service being pushed further from prime time.
+Commensurate with the rebranding, MyNetworkTV programming moved to 11 p.m. to 1 a.m. weeknights, with a four-episode block of Family Feud replacing it from 7 p.m. to 9 p.m.